

 • Induction and training

-The table has been provided to help you identify some of the hazards and possible risk mitigation strategies.
-It is not exhaustive and each traveller will need to consider her/his individual situation.
-Where travel involves field work, the field trip risk process should also be completed.
+The table below has been provided to help you identify some of the hazards and possible controls to consider.
+It is not exhaustive and each traveller will need to consider their individual circumstances.

 Hazards